spatiotemporal-data/spatiotemporal-data.github.io/trajectory/feedback.md

 <br>

 corresponding to the first data file with `21161 rows × 10 columns`.
 The columns include `utc_timestamp`, `latitude`, `longitude` as critical information of the spatiotemporal data.
 But what is the meaning of the column `caid`, corresponding to unique persons?
-Using the visualization tools, there seem to many scatters on the map (see Figure 1 and Figure 2).
+Using the visualization tools, there seem to be many scatters on the map (see Figure 1 and Figure 2).
 What is the difference between two figures?

 <br>